NATO will rethink its relationship with Russia for the first time in decades

 AI

 The relationship between NATO and Russia has deteriorated dramatically since the full-scale invasion in Ukraine in February 2022.
-The 1997 NATO-Russia Founding remains in force despite increased tensions.
+The 1997 NATO-Russia Founding Act remains in force despite increased tensions.
 The act outlines the mutual aim of “building a stable, peace-loving and undivided Europe.”

 NATO states are now attempting to redefine the future relationship of the alliance with Moscow.
 A senior U.S. official announced that defense ministers from NATO member nations will meet in Brussels on October 17-18 to discuss this issue.